Sbozzolo/kuibit/CONTRIBUTING.md

 report it.
 If you can provide precise steps to reproduce the problem, that would lead certainly speed-up the resolution of the bug.

-You can also join us in the [Telegram channel](t.me/postcactus) for help.
+You can also join us in the [Telegram channel](https://t.me/postcactus) for help or discussions.

 ## New features/improvements